slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"I think the reward for conformity is that everyone likes you except yourself."
 -- Rita Mae Brown*

-> *"I can’t give you the formula for success, but I can give you the formula for failure, which is: try to please everybody."
+> *"I can’t give you the formula for success, but  Ican give you the formula for failure, which is: try to please everybody."
 -- Herbert Swope*

 > *"That’s the problem with putting others first: you’ve taught them you come second."*